jonahgroup/SpliceJS/README.md

 While AMD allows named modules, all modules in SpliceJS are anonymous.

-Above modules A and B are each exporting 'greet' function, which outputs module specific greeting text.
+Modules A and B above are each exporting 'greet' function, which outputs module specific greeting text.
 Module C is importing content exported from modules A and B. Notice how import names are listed without file extensions, .js extension is implied and loader will be looking for file names moduleA.js and moduleB.js
 Generally the sequence of import dependencies matches the sequence of arguments to the factory function of the dependent modules.
 The imports-to-argument mapping is used to retrieve imported dependencies, hence 'greet' function for each imported module can be accessed through arguments 'a' and 'b' respectivelly.
 ### Special import words: